-Or make cloud art!
+Or make cloud art without the other weather symbols!
 Just paint the clouds in the sky with the puffy paint.
 It’s the perfect follow up activity to go with the book Little Cloud by Eric Carle.

 Get kiddos up and moving with this spring alphabet match up!
 Place flower letter cards on the table.
 Then students match letter manipulatives, letter sound magnets, and more flower letters.
 You will hear TONS of conversations about letters and sounds as they kiddos match up the letters and sounds.
 We LOVE this game!

 Rain letter and sound match is perfect for a rainy spring day.
 Students match the raindrops (initial sound and lowercase letter) to the storm cloud (uppercase letter).
 This game is also in my Spring Centers pack.